Achievable logoAchievable logo

 Reproductive system

-The reproductive system consists of the gonads (testes, ovaries) and accessory organs.
-Roles of the system include reproduction and development of secondary sex characters.
 Common disorders include polycystic ovarian syndrome (PCOS), endometriosis, erectile dysfunction, and infertility.
-Common medications include synthetic estrogens, progesterone, and testosterone.
+Many medications used for these conditions include synthetic forms of estrogen, progesterone, and testosterone.

 Table showing common drug classes and examples of the endocrine system